-- Download and install the latest version of XenCenter.
-For example, when you are upgrading your hosts to Citrix Hypervisor 8.2, you must use XenCenter issued with Citrix Hypervisor 8.2.
-Using earlier versions of XenCenter to upgrade to a newer version of Citrix Hypervisor is not supported. - VMs can only be migrated from a server that runs an older version of Citrix Hypervisor to one that runs the same version or higher.
-You cannot migrate VMs from an upgraded server to one running an older version of Citrix Hypervisor.
-Ensure to allow for space on your servers accordingly. - We strongly advise against running a mixed-mode pool (one with multiple versions of Citrix Hypervisor coexisting) for longer than necessary.
+- VMs can only be migrated from a server that runs an older version of XenServer to one that runs the same version or higher.
+You cannot migrate VMs from an upgraded server to one running an older version of XenServer.
+Ensure to allow for space on your servers accordingly. - We strongly advise against running a mixed-mode pool (one with multiple versions of XenServer coexisting) for longer than necessary.
 In this case, the pool operates in a degraded state during upgrade. - Do not attempt to perform any key control operations during the upgrade process.
 Though VMs continue to function as normal, VM actions other than migrate might not be available (for example, shut down, copy, and export).
-In particular, it is not safe to perform storage-related operations such as adding, removing, or resizing virtual disks. - The wizard upgrades the pool master first.
-Do not place the pool master into maintenance mode using XenCenter before performing the upgrade as this action causes a new master to be designated. - Take a backup of the state of your existing pool using the pool-dump-database xe CLI command.
+In particular, it is not safe to perform storage-related operations such as adding, removing, or resizing virtual disks. - The wizard upgrades the pool coordinator first.
+Do not place the pool coordinator into maintenance mode using XenCenter before performing the upgrade as this action causes a new pool coordinator to be designated. - Take a backup of the state of your existing pool using the pool-dump-database xe CLI command.
 For more information, see Command line interface.
 Backups allow you to revert a partially complete rolling upgrade back to its original state without losing any VM data.
 As it is not possible to migrate a VM from an upgraded server to a server running an older version, you might have to shut down VMs to revert the rolling upgrade for any reason. - Ensure that your servers are not over-provisioned that is, they have sufficient memory to carry out the upgrade.
 It is best to suspend any VMs that are not critical during the upgrade process. - While the Rolling Pool Upgrade wizard checks that the following actions have been taken, you might choose to perform them before you begin the upgrade: - Empty the CD/DVD drives of the VMs in the pool.
 For details and instructions, see Upgrade. - Disable high availability. - Disable WLB

-To upgrade Citrix Hypervisor using the Rolling Pool Upgrade wizard
+To upgrade XenServer using the Rolling Pool Upgrade wizard

-1. Open the Rolling Pool Upgrade wizard: on the Tools menu, select Rolling Pool Upgrade.

-- 2. Read the Before You Start information, and then select Next to continue. - 3.
+- 1. Open the Rolling Pool Upgrade wizard: on the Tools menu, select Rolling Pool Upgrade. - 2.
+Read the Before You Start information, and then select Next to continue. - 3.
 Select the pool or standalone servers that you would like to upgrade and then select Next. - 4.
 Choose the Upgrade Mode. - You can select Automatic Mode for an automated upgrade from network installation files on an HTTP, NFS, or FTP server.
-If you choose the Automatic Mode, specify the location of the network installation file, user name, and password before continuing to the next step. - You can select Manual Mode for a manual upgrade from either a CD/DVD or a server using PXE boot.
-If you choose the Manual Mode, run the Citrix Hypervisor installer on each server in turn and follow the on-screen instructions on the serial console of the server.
-When the upgrade begins, XenCenter prompts you to insert Citrix Hypervisor installation media or specify a PXE boot server for each server that you upgrade. - 5.
+If you choose the Automatic Mode, specify the location of the network installation file, user name, and password before continuing to the next step.

+- You can select Manual Mode for a manual upgrade from either a CD/DVD or a server using PXE boot.
+If you choose the Manual Mode, run the XenServer installer on each server in turn and follow the on-screen instructions on the serial console of the server.
+When the upgrade begins, XenCenter prompts you to insert XenServer installation media or specify a PXE boot server for each server that you upgrade. - 5.
 On the Upgrade Options page, choose whether you want XenCenter to automatically download and install the minimal set of updates after upgrading the servers to a newer version.
 The apply updates option is selected by default.
 However, you must have an internet connection to download and install the updates.